ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• Test outcome is Pass: The model satisfies the minimum F1 score requirement, as reflected by the "Pass" result in the test output.
+• Test outcome is Pass: The model met the minimum performance standard for F1 score on the validation set, as indicated by the "Pass" result.

 Tables